-The destination for most live export ships is countries with little or no legislation in place to protect these animals.
-As a consequence, investigations have revealed much shocking mishandling and brutal slaughter practices in these countries, including Indonesia, Jordan, Turkey, Kuwait, Egypt, Israel, Mauritius, Malaysia and more.
+The destination for most live export ships, are countries with little or no legislation in place to protect these animals.
+As a consequence, investigations have revealed the shocking mishandling and brutal slaughter practices within these countries, including Indonesia, Jordan, Turkey, Kuwait, Egypt, Israel, Mauritius, Malaysia and more.
 Since the introduction of the Exporter Supply Chain Assurance Scheme (ESCAS) by former Minister for Agriculture Joe Ludwig frequent breaches have been documented, highlighting the inability of the Government to protect the animals outside of Australian jurisdiction.

 The animals are packed tightly together and allowed an area just large enough for themselves.
 This area is so small that they cannot turn around or lie down together, or even reach their feed troughs.
 The animals are forced to stand and lay in their own waste for up to a month.
 The unhygienic conditions, combined with fear and stress, make the animals susceptible to diseases, sea-sickness, extreme temperatures, and injuries.
+Recent footage revealed that many sheep actually give birth on board.
 The younger ones, or those that are too sick to defend themselves, are often trampled to death or suffocated.

 Investigations have frequently shown horrific treatment of the animals in their destination country.
 Animals have been packed tightly into the back of vehicles, buried alive, had their throats cut whilst fully conscious, had legs broken, tendons slashed, and witnessed other animals slaughtered in front of them.

 Animal Liberation does not endorse the slaughter of animals for food.
 Animal Liberation calls for the ban of the live export industry in Australia.
-New Zealand successfully ended live export in 2007.
+This is achievable, as New Zealand successfully ended live export in 2007.